Professor Mohammed Mehdi Farid

 Energy and Environment: Design and simulation of energy storage systems for the efficient utilization of energy in building and other domestic and industrial applications such as cold storage facilities, Production/ macro and microencapsulation of phase change materials for energy storage, Efficient microchannel heat exchangers for cooling electronic devises, Production of bio-diesel from vegetable oil and animal fat, Production of bioethanol from cellulosic material, Pyrolysis of plastic wastes and used tires into diesel and activated carbon.

-Food Process Engineering: Heat and mass transfer in food processing, such as: drying, frying, freeze-drying, freezing and microwave heating and drying, Thermal processing of food: ohmic heating of liquid and solid food, analysis of thermal sterilization in cans and pouches using Computational Fluid Dynamics (CFD), fouling, freeze-concentration, microwave extraction, Non thermal processing of food: Ultra-Violet (UV) processing of liquid food, high pressure processing (HPP), pulsed electric field (PEF) treatment of milk and juices, membrane separation.
+Food Process Engineering: Non thermal processing of food: Ultra-Violet (UV) processing of liquid food, high pressure processing (HPP), pulsed electric field (PEF) treatment of milk and juices, membrane separation.
+New product development (NPD) to address current market trend, heat and mass transfer in food processing, such as: drying, frying, freeze-drying, freezing and microwave heating and drying, Thermal processing of food: ohmic heating of liquid and solid food, analysis of thermal sterilization in cans and pouches using Computational Fluid Dynamics (CFD), fouling, freeze-concentration, microwave extraction.

 Water and Wastewater Treatment: Solar desalination,Solar UV detoxification of organic pollutants in water, Wet air oxidation AND Hydrothermal process for treating pollutants in industrial wastewater water